 Macros can also be displayed as an X/Y touch controller for a more convenient performance use: the horizontal axis controls one macro and the vertical axis another.
 They are arranged into pairs (first controller controls Macros 1 and 2, the second Macros 3-4, and so on).
 Press the corresponding “X/Y” button at the bottom of the panel to change the display:

 Most parameters available within BeatMaker can be assigned to a Macro knob, including:

 - Plugins parameters (by using the “Show AU Knobs” mode from the plugin view)

 - Any effect parameter

 When you see a parameter you would like to assign to a Macro, simply double-tap on its knob control.
 A menu similar to this one appears:

 Press the “MACRO CONTROLS” item from the menu to display the macros list, then press the macro control you’d like to assign the parameter to:

 The text displayed next to a macro name is the first parameter that was assigned to it.

-You can repeat this same procedure for any number of parameters and assign them to one or several macro controls.
+You can repeat the same procedure for any number of parameters and assign them to one or several macro controls.
 Assigned parameters are now turned into Macro controls themselves: changing their value has the same effect as moving their respective macro control from the Macros panel.